emilio-fv/Project-S/README.md

 ## General Information
-- This project is a part of my personal portfolio of projects to display my work as a software developer and was inspired by an interest to learn how software developer teams collaborate on large scale projects.
+- This project makes up a part of my current portoflio and was inspired by an interest in learning about the tools (ex.
+Jira) used by software developer teams to collaborate on large scale projects.

 ## Technologies Used
 - React
-- Redux, React-Redux, Redux Toolkit
+- Redux
+- Material UI
+- Chart.js
+- Express.js
 - Axios
 - JWT
-- Material UI, Chart.js
-- Express.js
 - Node.js
 - MongoDB